menandmice/micetro_docs/guides/reference/dns_dhcp_appliance.rst

 8. Enter the IP Address of the gateway for the network.

-Adding the Appliance to the Men&Mice Suite
+Adding the Appliance to Micetro
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Please refer to the :ref:`appliance-management` chapter in the :ref:`manual` for instructions on how to add the appliance to the Men&Mice Suite.
+Please refer to the :ref:`appliance-management` chapter in the :ref:`manual` for instructions on how to add the appliance to Micetro.